Frequently Asked Questions

 How many sessions will my child need?

-Expected prognosis is individualized for each client.
-Judgement is based upon formal and informal evaluations, observations, interactions, and data tallies.
-The number of sessions and duration of therapy will be based on these factors.
+The expected prognosis is tailored to each client’s unique needs and circumstances.
+Our judgment is informed by a combination of formal and informal evaluations, observations, interactions, and data tallies.
+The number of sessions and the overall duration of therapy will be determined based on these factors.
+Our goal is to provide a comprehensive and personalized approach to ensure the most effective outcomes for each individual we serve.

 ASD is not the end of the road!